 Letter of Transmittal

-This report includes information on science, technology, engineering, and mathematics (STEM) education at all levels; the STEM workforce; U.S. and international research and development performance; U.S. competitiveness in high-technology industries; invention, knowledge transfer, and innovation; and public perceptions and awareness of science and technology.
-Indicators also includes an interactive, online tool that enables state comparisons on a variety of S&E indicators.
+This digital report includes information on science, technology, engineering, and mathematics (STEM) education at all levels; the scientific and engineering workforce; U.S. and international research and development performance; U.S. competitiveness in high-technology industries; invention, knowledge transfer, and innovation; and public attitudes and understanding of S&E. Indicators 2020 also includes an interactive, online tool that enables state comparisons on a variety of S&E indicators.

 National Science Board